rluo-23/JavaGame-SevenDays/README.md

 ## Gameplay Instructions

-- Players start with initial skills and a backpack with a capacity of six.
+- Players start with initial skills with level 1 and a backpack with a capacity of 6.
 - Skills include hunting and gathering, affecting success rates of related events.
 - Backpack capacity limits the maximum number of items a player can carry.
 - To survive, players must drink one antidote daily, which can be bought from the store or obtained through special events.
 Failure to do so will result in game over.